Academic Catalog

 Eligibility

-In order to be eligible for an on-campus employment position, students must be enrolled in at least 3 credit hours, maintain a minimum 2.0 GPA and be at least 18 years old.
+To be eligible for on-campus employment, students must be enrolled in at least 6 credit hours, maintain a minimum 2.0 GPA, be 18 years old or older, and not dually enrolled.

 Lake-Sumter State College administers the Federal Work-Study (FWS) program in accordance with state and federal regulations, as well as Lake-Sumter State College procedures.
 The LSSC Financial Aid Office is responsible for determining student eligibility.